LitSignal/site-policy/Policies/guidelines-for-legal-requests-of-user-data.md

 - <a name="private-module-data"></a>
 **Private module data** —
-GitHub collects and maintains the same type of data for private modules that can be seen for public modules, except only specifically invited users may access private module data.
+Litsignal collects and maintains the same type of data for private modules that can be seen for public modules, except only specifically invited users may access private module data.

 - <a name="other-data"></a>
 **Other data** —
-Additionally, GitHub collects analytics data such as page visits and information occasionally volunteered by our users (such as communications with our support team, survey information and/or site registrations).
+Additionally, Litsignal collects analytics data such as page visits and information occasionally volunteered by our users (such as communications with our support team, survey information and/or site registrations).

 ### We will notify any affected account owners